 Congratulations!
-You’ve welcomed a new feline to the family… At this point, you may start to ask yourself, “Now what?”
+You’ve welcomed a new feline to the family.
+At this point, you may be asking yourself, “Now what?”
 Well, you’ve come to the right place!
 Whether you’re a first time pet owner or the family your neighbors lovingly call “the crazy cat people”, we have some tips to help your new kitty get adjusted to his or her new home.

 Supplies You Will Need: